Jame0910/gurobi_examples/README.md

 > https://github.com/Jame0910/gurobi_examples/issues

+3. Some web

-3. The Online Code Website:
+> The Online Code Website:
+>
 > https://www.gurobi.com/resource/functional-code-examples/
+>

-4. The Gurobi 9.0.0 Documentation
+> The Gurobi 9.0.0 Documentation
+>
 > https://www.gurobi.com/documentation/9.0/examples/index.html

+4. In the Excel, I list what is worth-mentioning in each example.